pnnl/tesp/examples/analysis/glm_dsot/README.md

 - Check `opf.csv` and `pf.csv` file sizes.

    - Refresh case file directory and check size of `opf.csv` and `pf.csv`.
-These should be growing in size as things are written.
+These should be growing in size as data is written.

 - Check `tso.log`.